 RIA: Why did you decide to become RIA certified?

-We have supplied robotic solutions for more than 20 years, we have proven experience engineering systems that deliver the rates, quality and the total cost of ownership required, and we take into account the evolving safety and training considerations to comply with industry regulations relevant to a robot application.
+We have supplied robotic solutions for more than 30 years, proven experience engineering systems that deliver the rates, quality and the total cost of ownership required, and we take into account the evolving safety and training considerations to comply with industry regulations relevant to a robot application.
 By becoming an RIA-certified integrator, we're not just touting our experience and skills, we're able to show that we hold ourselves to the exacting requirements of RIA's rigorous certification process.